Population Ethics

 An outcome cannot be better (or worse) than another unless it is better (or worse) for someone.45

 At first glance, this principle sounds eminently plausible.
 When considering only fixed-population cases, it amounts to an expression of welfarism: the view that well-being is the only value.
-But problems arise when comparing outcomes in which different people exist, especially if combined with the principle of Existence Incomparability:46
+But problems arise when comparing outcomes in which different people exist, especially if combined with the principle of existence incomparability:46

 If a person exists in one outcome but not the other, it is not possible to compare their well-being across these outcomes.